manifold-lang/manifold-frontend/README.md

 # Philosophy

-**The compiler should work hard so that developers don't have to.
-Prefer **implicit specification over explicit.
-Provide smart defaults and painless **overrides.
+The compiler should work hard so that developers don't have to.
+Prefer implicit specification over explicit.
+Provide smart defaults and painless overrides.
 Do as much work at compile time as possible.
-Allow developers to **express domain logic as naturally as possible and let the compiler decide how **to implement it.
+Allow developers to express domain logic as naturally as possible and let the compiler decide how to implement it.
 Use type inference wherever possible.
-Batteries included but **removable.
+Batteries included but removable.

-**Optimize for readability over writeability.
-Developers spend 15 hours reading **code and 5 hours modifying code for every 1 hour of writing code.
-Avoid **confusing abbreviations or acronyms.
-Enforce part-of-speech naming **conventions.
+Optimize for readability over writeability.
+Developers spend 15 hours reading code and 5 hours modifying code for every 1 hour of writing code.
+Avoid confusing abbreviations or acronyms.
+Enforce part-of-speech naming conventions.
 Prefer longer, descriptive, unambiguous names (within reason).
-**Code should be as self-documenting as possible.
-Brevity is best for both **readability and writeability.
+Code should be as self-documenting as possible.
+Brevity is best for both readability and writeability.

-**Be high to the underlying domain.
-Borrow concepts from sequential programming **where possible but avoid inaccurate polysonomy.
-Expose all hardware primitives **available as naturally as possible.
+Be high to the underlying domain.
+Borrow concepts from sequential programming where possible but avoid inaccurate polysonomy.
+Expose all hardware primitives available as naturally as possible.

-**Build powerful self-hosted abstractions atop a minimal set of primitives.
+Build powerful self-hosted abstractions atop a minimal set of primitives.
-**Provide a powerful macro system to create the illusion of complex language **features.
+Provide a powerful macro system to create the illusion of complex language features.
 Build facades around complicated subsystems.

 # Terminology, Notation and Conventions

 ## Documentation Conventions

  - Terminology with a specific technical definition will be **bold** the first time it is used to emphasize the precision and degree of specificity of the term.

+## Glossary

+*TODO*

+ - backend
+ - compiletime
+ - connection
+ - digital hardware
+ - dynamic
+ - frontend
+ - node
+ - port
+ - runtime
+ - schematic
+ - static
+ - tuple

 ## Naming Conventions